weekplan/www/_pages/academy/weekly-planning/put-first-things-first.md

 ---
 # Put First Things First

 Put first things first ­— a phrase that’s easier said than done.
 In this busy world, it’s very easy to lose sight of your goals.

 And because it’s impossible to have just one task on your list, you need to keep your ducks in a row.
 So, how do you do this?

 There are different tools to help you put things first.
 But perhaps the best method is the Eisenhower Matrix.

 The matrix was later popularized by the late Stephen Covey in his best-selling book “The 7 Habits of Highly Effective People.”

 {% include youtube.html id="kC-bjn0L_dI" %}

 Covey integrated ways to resolve professional and personal difficulties, thus the division of daily activities into four quadrants.

 He incorporated this concept into what he called the third habit, which means to put things first.

 Putting first things first encourages you to adopt a way of life where life should be celebrated without compromising your responsibilities.

-# What is the 3rd Habit
+# What is the Third Habit

 To fully understand the third habit, you need to revisit Stephen Covey’s first and second habits.

 {% include youtube.html id="sH6OFrHA7rU" %}